meilisearch/documentation/guides/advanced_guides/settings.md

 #### Example

-To be able to facet search on `director` and `genre` in a movie database, you would declare faceted attributes as follows:
+To be able to facet search on `director` and `genres` in a movie database, you would declare faceted attributes as follows:

 <code-samples id="faceted_search_update_settings_1" />